 - Am I helping people see the benefits of my offer?

-- Am I presenting my offers in a clear and concise manner?
+- Am I presenting my offers clearly and concisely?

-Of course, there are a ton of variables that can affect the typical investor’s acceptance rate, but in my experience, these ones listed above are probably responsible for 80% or more of the issues that cause a poor acceptance rate.
+Of course, there are a ton of variables that can affect the typical investor's acceptance rate.
+Still, in my experience, these listed above are probably responsible for 80% or more of the issues that cause a poor acceptance rate.

-If you’re struggling with this in your business, take heart – you’re not alone.
-Take some time to understand what your current process looks like and what you can do to improve your acceptance rate.
-You might be surprised at the results!
+If you're struggling with this in your business, take heart, you're not alone.
+Take some time to understand your current process and what you can do to improve your acceptance rate.
+You might be surprised by the results!